nsolerieu/slrncl.com/www/blog/content/posts/2024-04-08-things-that-didnt-work-out.md

 Grammarly

+Insoles: I didn’t notice anything aside of mild extra discomfort

+Driving: I don’t like it as an object or driving it.
+I only enabled us as a family to get by in America

 Trying different kind of footwear.
 It looks like I reached a point in life where the cost of trying new things is significantly greater than the potential of finding better than current favorites.

 Side projects.
 It’s either a project or not, there’s no side thing.
 Side projects create the ambiguity that lead to creative agony.